 Hey there reader.
 I hope you’re doing great.
 I’m sure you agree, law enforcement officers have a tough job.
 President Obama confirmed this after 5 police officers were killed and 7 were wounded in Dallas, Texas on July 8, 2016.
 We were reminded LEOs have tough jobs again when 3 more were killed and 3 more were injured in Baton Rouge, Louisiana 9 days later.

-Reader, I believe we have a problem in this country: LEOs and the public in general are at greater risk when when firearms are carried in public, outside of the home.
-And no, this blog isn’t about all lives matter, blue lives matter or black lives matter.
-It’s about preventing gun violence for both civilians and LEOs: LEOs carry firearms because civilians carry firearms.
-So let’s analyze LEO death rates, firearm policies, mass shootings and state gun ownership rates to form a policy to prevent these events from happening so frequently.
+Reader, I believe we have a problem in this country: LEOs and the public, in general, are at greater risk when firearms are carried in public, outside of the home.
+Let’s analyze LEO death rates, firearm policies, mass shootings and state gun ownership rates to form a policy to prevent these events from happening so frequently.

 Law Enforcement Officer Facts

 - There were 794,300 law enforcement officers in the US as of 2010.

 - There were 900,000 LEOs in the US as of 2015.

 - The median ratio of LEOs to citizens per country is 300 per 100,000.

 - The US had 15 percent fewer LEOs than the median country in 2010: 256 per 100,000.